 After a record is expunged, an agency's sealed records can still be viewed and copied by some government officials, and the court can order the records unsealed under some conditions.

-See Section 77-40-104.
-A person qualifies to expunge records of arrest, investigation, and detention for a crime for which there has been no conviction if:
+You can ask to expunge records of arrest, investigation, and detention for a crime for which there has been no conviction if:

 - at least 30 days have passed since the arrest;

 - there are no criminal cases pending; and

 - the charges were screened by the investigating law enforcement agency and the prosecutor made a final determination that no charges would be filed in the case,